-- Handling the funds between the buyer and seller
+They’re the neutral party between the buyer and the seller during the process.

 An escrow officer, also known as an escrow agent, is a representative at the escrow company who is assigned to the transaction.